 Web Voting is an online service that works with Ballot.

-A workshop can include both keypads and/or web voting.
+Workshops can now include remote participants with both keypads and/or web voting.

 Web voters can use their PC, Mac, iPhone, iPad, or Blackberry.